 You will be required to provide evidence of your disability verified by a medical practitioner, for example your GP.

-If you make your Access Request over the phone, you can email or post copies of your existing information, including letter or reports to one of the follow:
+If you make your Access Request over the phone, you can email or post copies of your existing information, including letters or reports to one of the following:

 - email: NAT@ndis.gov.au

 - Post to: GPO Box 700, Canberra ACT 2601, or

 - drop it into your nearest NDIS office